 The Nimbus line, as the name suggests, is pretty darn close to what it would feel like to run on clouds.

-Asics is a heavy weight in running niche.
-Not surprisingly, the Nimbus series has become their flagship line with many dedicated fans.
+Asics is a heavyweight in the running niche.
+Unsurprisingly, the Nimbus series has become their flagship line with many dedicated fans.

-The Nimbus 20 is a serious long distance runner and its solid construction also makes an extremely durable low impact sneaker.
+The Nimbus line of sneakers are long distance runners and their solid construction also makes them extremely durable low-impact sneakers.

 Anecdotally some runners have punished these sneaks well over 1000 miles worth of concrete.
 Not bad at all.